jruby/activerecord-jdbc-adapter/README.md

 ## License

-activerecord-jdbc-adapter is released under a BSD license.
+ActiveRecord-JDBC-Adapter is released under the BSD/MIT license.
 See the LICENSE.txt file included with the distribution for details.

-Open-source driver gems for activerecord-jdbc-adapter are licensed under the same license the database's drivers are licensed.
-See each driver gem's LICENSE.txt file for details.
+Open-source driver gems within AR-JDBC's sources are licensed under the same license the database's drivers are licensed.
+See each driver gem's LICENSE.txt.

 [0]: http://www.jruby.org/
 [1]: http://jruby.org/community